Rajgopal7/Spotify-Replica/README.md

 # 🎵 Spotify-Replica
-A visually appealing and responsive Spotify clone built using HTML & CSS, designed to replicate the look and feel of the original Spotify web player.
+A visually appealing and responsive Spotify clone built using HTML & CSS, designed to replicate the look and feel of the original Spotify web player.<br/>
 This project aims to provide an intuitive and immersive UI experience similar to Spotify's official web application.

 ## ⭐ features